-Unless otherwise specified, the ECMAScript standard objects are ordinary objects and behave as described in 9.1.
-Some standard objects are exotic objects and have behaviour defined in 9.3.
+Unless otherwise specified, the ECMAScript standard objects are ordinary objects and behave as described in 9.1 and 9.2.
+Some standard objects are exotic objects and have behaviour defined in 9.3 and 9.4.

 Exotic objects may implement internal methods in any manner unless specified otherwise; for example, one possibility is that [[Get]] and [[Set]] for a particular exotic object indeed fetch and store property values but [[GetOwnProperty]] always generates undefined.
-However, if any specified use of an exotic object's internal methods is not supported by an implementation, that manipulation must throw a TypeError exception when attempted.
+However, if any specified use of an exotic object's internal methods is not supported by an implementation, that usage must throw a TypeError exception when attempted.